sethhall/ssn-exposure/README.md

 	123456777
 	123456666

-This data will be reread everytime the file changes at runtime too.
+This file will be reread everytime it changes at runtime.